 How to get to Village of Sleepy Hollow

 2. Soak Up the Sun at Rockaway Beach

 1.5 Hours (29 miles) by Train | Sandy and Sunny

-Be prepared though.
-This beach does get packed, especially on any major holiday (looking at you Memorial Day) and as the summer starts to heat up.
-Don’t be surprised when you see all the surfers here too, as Rockaway is the only legal surfing beach found in the city.
+Be prepared, though.
+This beach gets packed, especially on major holidays and as the summer starts to ramp up.
+Don’t be surprised when you see all the surfers here too, as Rockaway is the only legal surfing beach in the city.
 If you surf, you’ll love it.
 But even if you don’t, it’s great to watch these pros do their thing.

 How to get to Rockaway Beach